-Although the government continued to influence locally televised information and opinion through Radio Television Senegal (RTS), five privately owned television channels broadcast independently.
+Although the government continued to influence locally televised information and opinion through Radio Television Senegal (RTS), more than 10 privately owned television channels broadcast independently.
 By law the government holds a majority interest in RTS, and the president directly or indirectly controlled selection of all members of the RTS executive staff.
+Beyond RTS all other public media outlets including the Senegalese Press Agency and the Le Soleil daily journal were controlled by members of President Sall's ruling party, appointed by Sall; reporting by these outlets often carried a progovernment bias.